BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Ruthless Commander** `ACTIVE`

-Friendly Corsair Warrior models within 3" may re-roll a single dice during the Duel roll, after any other re-rolls from other sources have been used.
-However, if they use this bonus and still fail to win the Duel roll, they immediately suffer a Strength 2 hit.
+Friendly Corsair Warrior models within 3" of Delgamar may choose to re-roll a single D6 during a Duel Roll, after any other re-rolls from other sources have been used.
+However, if a Corsair Warrior makes this re-roll and fails to win the Duel Roll, they immediately suffer a Strength 2 hit.
 Only a single Corsair Warrior can use this special rule in each Combat.

 </div>